Coherence Attacks and Countermeasures in Interposer-Based Systems: Introduction

+\item We examine how chiplets of an interposer-based system can be attacked a)~directly via unprivileged memory references, b)~indirectly via attacks conducted at the NoC level, namely unauthorized access, snooping, spoofing, modifying, or diverting of messages, and c)~indirectly via covert-channels.
+For the latter, we demonstrate a simple but effective attack that allows a hardware Trojan to receive messages from a spy process operating in another chiplet. \textit{No prior work has identified this kind of attack and existing security mechanisms cannot mitigate it.}

-\item We propose the use of an active interposer as a physical backbone for a secure-by-construction root of trust in such multi-core, multi-chip systems.
+\item To protect against these threats around coherence-oriented system-level communication, \textit{we propose an active interposer as the physical backbone for a secure-by-construction root of trust in multi-chiplet systems.}

-\item We introduce a novel microarchitecture to securely handle all communication passing from untrusted chiplets onto the interposer (and thus into the system), in terms of unprivileged memory references and cache coherence side-channels, based upon per-packet validation at the interposer ingress links.
+\item We introduce a novel microarchitecture to secure communication passing from untrusted chiplets onto the interposer (and thus into the system) based upon per-packet validation at the interposer ingress links.
+Our design does not modify the underlying coherence system, but rather prevents it from exposing sensitive information. \textit{The key objective of our proposal is to realize a secure large-scale system out of untrusted chiplets.}

-\item We implement our proposed technique and examine the workings and implications of our security features.
-We also empirically characterize the performance impact, under full-scale system emulation, and show the overheads to be low, namely $\sim$4\% on average.
+\item We implement our proposed technique and examine the implications of our security features.
+We characterize the performance impact as a low, $\sim$4\% overhead.
+Further, we show the overhead decreases as workloads scale.

 \end{enumerate}